 Ensure that you go for complex carbohydrates.
 These foods include brown rice, quinoa, whole wheat bread, legumes, and starchy vegetables.
 So, these foods provide fiber, vitamins, and minerals.
 So, carbohydrates are good for:

 - Cellular Signaling-Carbohydrates, such as glycoproteins and glycolipids, help in cell-to-cell communication and signaling.
 Also, they can act as receptors on cell surfaces, facilitating important biological processes like hormone signaling and immune response.

-- Structural Support-Carbohydrates play crucial provides structural support to cells and tissues.
+- Structural Support-Carbohydrates play a crucial provides structural support to cells and tissues.
 For instance, cellulose provides rigidity and strength to the plant structure.
 Also, chitin, another type of carbohydrate, is a component of the exoskeletons of insects and other arthropods.

 - Energy Source-Carbohydrates are the primary source of energy for the body.
 Therefore, carbohydrates are broken down into glucose which is used by cells as a fuel to carry out various biological processes.
 Moreover, glucose is particularly important for the brain, which relies heavily on carbohydrates for its energy needs.

 - Dietary Fiber– Carbohydrates also include dietary fiber, which is the indigestible portion of plant foods.
 So, fiber adds bulk to the diet, aids in digestion, and promotes bowel regularity.
 Also, it can help prevent constipation.

 7. Incorporate healthy fats

 Include sources of healthy fats in your meal plans, such as avocados, nuts, seeds, olive oil, and fatty fish like salmon.